Wassim Essanoussi: Career

 On 3 April 2020, Essanoussi signed his first professional contract with VVV-Venlo.
 Essanoussi made his professional debut with VVV-Venlo as a late substitute in a record 13–0 Eredivisie loss to AFC Ajax on 24 October 2020.

 Essanoussi joined Helmond Sport on 22 June 2022, signing a two-year deal with an option for an additional year.
+On 1 September 2023, his contract with Helmond Sport was terminated by mutual consent.
+Later in the month, he signed a contract with Feyenoord to join the club's U21 team.

 Personal life

 Born in the Netherlands, Essanoussi is of Moroccan descent.